rsaarelm/idm/README.md

 ## Special forms

-IDM does not support Rust's tuple type as a regular sequence deserialization target.
-Instead, pair tuples (other arities are not supported) are used to represent special forms in IDM documents.
+IDM repurposes singleton tuples (`(A,),`) as a marker for special forms in IDM documents.

-A pair with a `String` in the head position reads an item in *raw mode*.
+A pair with a `String` in the head singleton (`(String,),`) reads an item in *raw mode*.
 The headline of the current item, even if it's a comment or a blank line, is read into the pair's head string.
 The body of the section is parsed normally into the tail of the pair.

 ```notrust
 -- This gets read into the String at pair head (even with comment syntax)